domasvz1/DO-Shop-ASP.NET-MVC/README.md

 "No context type was found in the assembly"

-In the Packahge Manager Console (Or if it changes in the future in something similar) change Default project to "DataAccess" --
+In the Packahge Manager Console (Or if it changes in the future in something similar) change Default project to "DataAccess"

-Enable-Migrations (if its installed do the following).
+"Enable-Migrations" in the Package manager (if its installed do the following).
 Migrations sould be tested on new PC when starting the project for the first time:
  * If there are problems with migrations "Add-Migration InitialCreate and update-database"